purewater0901/BSMPC/README.md

 ## Description

 This is the official repository for BS-MPC.
+[Paper Link](https://arxiv.org/abs/2410.04553)

 ## Overview